 , an adaptation of the Nick Hornby novel that featured Kitt's score and lyrics by Amanda Green.
 In retrospect, Kitt says he understands why it faced such an uphill battle for audience goodwill.

 "I didn't realize it at the time, but I was trying to do two things at once with that," says Kitt of the show, a romantic comedy about an obsessive rock record collector.
 "I was trying to write a new score with a new voice, but also pay tribute to classic rock songs.
 That was difficult to put over; some people got it and some people didn't."

-He notes that the show has picked up its share of admirers, and will soon be mounted in a small regional production in St. Louis.
+He notes that the show has picked up its share of admirers, and had a successful run last year in St. Louis.
 But the review he cherishes most came from the original author himself.

 "Nick Hornby came to see it and he loved it," Kitt says.
 "He had tears in his eyes at the end of the show.
 It was a nice comfort to know that."

 Even more comforting, though, is to have a well-received original show that's not adapted from a beloved property.

 is judged on its own merits," Kitt says.
 "I'm so proud of High Fidelity